 Some decide to walk it in one go, others take years to complete it, whilst many are just happy to walk the same stretch over and over again.
 That’s the great thing about walking, everybody can take part, and there are even stretches of the SWCP that are accessible to wheelchairs and mobility scooters.

 But it is not just the coast where you will find great walks in Cornwall.
 There are the moors of Bodmin and West Penwith, wild and rugged and full of history.
 There are wooded river valleys, rich in flora and fauna, the grounds of former large estates, a mixture of formal and open parkland, and there are miles and miles of public footpaths often leading to undiscovered vistas or picturesque villages.
-Cornwall also has a wealth of AONB's (Areas of Outstanding Natural Beauty) where you are guaranteed stunning scenery.
+Cornwall also has a wealth of National Landscapes, formerley known as Areas of Outstanding Natural Beauty, where you are guaranteed stunning scenery.

 There are several long distance paths that criss-cross Cornwall, offering varied landscapes, often unseen by the majority of visitors.
 From St Michaels Way in the west to the Saints Way between Padstow and Fowey, these routes usually have books or leaflets available to guide you along the way.